beamylabs/beamylabs-start/README.md

 change `eth0` to the correct name.
 (Hint: you can can find your interface name using `ip addr` or `ifconfig`).

+Example configuration and detailed instructions can be found [here](configuration_distributed/README.md).

 ## Stop

 ```bash